LexMarkets/reactour/README.md

 This is a fork from elrumordelaluz/reactour.
-It adds space-between styling for the control bar and has better card styling customization as it removes max-width constraints from "<Guide>".
+It adds space-between styling for the control bar and has better card styling customization as it removes max-width constraints from `<Guide>`.
+Please update on branch `v1`.
 ## Install

 ```zsh